RelationshipsApril 14, 20269 min read

 How to Know If You're Moving Too Fast in a Relationship

-Sometimes a relationship feels so right that you want to go all in—say "I love you" early, talk about the future, or spend every free moment together.
+Sometimes a relationship feels so right that you want to go all in, say "I love you" early, talk about the future, or spend every free moment together.
 But moving too fast can skip important steps: getting to know each other in different contexts, building trust through conflict and repair, and making sure you're compatible in everyday life.
-Here's how to tell if you're moving too fast and what to do about it.
+Here's how to tell if you're moving too fast, why people rush (it's not always "passion"), and how to slow down without shaming yourself or punishing your partner.

 Signs You Might Be Moving Too Fast